Skip to Main Content

 Introduction

-RDM at Cranfield
+Research data management at Cranfield

 What is research data management (RDM)?

-Data as a research product with its own value, not just an appendix to a publication, but raw material and the basis for new findings - this has long been true not only for the natural and life sciences.
+Data is a research product with its own value, not just an appendix to a publication, but raw material and the basis for new findings - this has long been true not only for the natural and life sciences.

 Conclusion: three tips for researchers